 Subject to paragraphs 5.4.1, 5.4.2 and 10, meetings of the Modification Panel will be convened on not less than ten (10) Business Days' notice.

 Every notice convening a meeting of the Modification Panel shall specify the place, day and time of the meeting and enclose an Agenda.
 All relevant materials in respect of a meeting of the Modification Panel will be circulated not less than five (5) Business Days prior to the meeting to which they relate, subject to paragraph 10 or paragraph 5.3.3 where in the opinion of the Secretary a shorter period would better facilitate the exercise by the Modification Panel of its powers, within such shorter period as the Secretary shall determine.
 Each Member shall (subject to paragraph 12.6.7) be entitled to receive each notice and the relevant materials.
-At the same time as any notice is despatched to Members a copy of such notice shall (subject to paragraph 12.6.7) be despatched by the Secretary to each User, each Transporter and each Independent Gas Transporter.
+At the same time as any notice is despatched to Members a copy of such notice shall (subject to paragraph 12.6.7) be despatched by the Secretary to each User, each Transporter and each Independent Gas Transporter and the CDSP.
 There may be circumstances where materials to be despatched with a notice have, pursuant to these Rules, already been sent to Users, Transporters or Independent Gas Transporters.
 In any such circumstance the relevant materials may be, but do not have to be, sent with the notice.

 Notwithstanding where the Secretary has determined a shorter period to circulate the relevant materials in respect of a meeting of the Modification Panel pursuant to paragraph 5.3.2, no new items to the Agenda shall be considered except by determination of the Modification Panel.